-- 1. Press the Recall button.
+- 1. Press Recall.
 Notice the button will be illuminated and the cursor on the display will disappear.
 This indicates Recall mode.
 Instrument settings can only be recalled when the instrument enters this mode. - 2.
 Use the keypad to enter the memory location you want to recall.
-Enter a data bank number between 0 and 9. - 3.
-Once entered, the saved settings at the location will be immediately recalled.

-Note: When in Recall mode, users can recall settings from different locations without having to press additional keys each time.
-For example, you can press 1 to recall settings in location one, and then press 5 to recall settings in location 5 immediately.
+Enter between 0 to 9. - 3.
+Once entered, the saved settings at the location will be immediately recalled. - Note: When in Recall mode, users can recall settings from different locations without having to press additional keys each time.
+For example, you can press 1 to recall settings in location one, and then press 5 to recall settings in location 5 on the fly.
 4. To exit Recall mode, press Recall and it will no longer be illuminated.
 The cursor on the display will reappear, indicating that the instrument is no longer in Recall mode.